Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - Do not revert unrelated user changes.

 - Before finalizing, report changed files and verification results.This file matters more than clever prompts.
-Pi loads AGENTS.md from global, parent, and project locations, so you can keep personal rules globally and repository rules locally.
+Pi loads AGENTS.md from global, parent, and project locations, so personal rules can live globally while repository rules travel with the repo.

 Step 3: Add .pi/settings.json